npgrosser/houston/README.md

   <img src="images/houston-transparent-enhanced.png" width="400">
 </p>

-Houston is a [context aware](#user-content-context) AI Assistant for your Terminal.
+Houston is a [context aware](#user-content-context) AI Assistant for your Terminal that allows you to accomplish a wide range of tasks by giving simple, natural language instructions.
-He translates your instructions, written in plain English, into Bash (or PowerShell) scripts.
+He translates your plain english instructions into Bash (or PowerShell) scripts, while giving you the option of reviewing the script before it is executed.

 ## Installation